Text

 Scene A · FAST Protocol

-NIHSS SCREEN Score: 14 Severe Stroke R facial droop ✓ R arm weak ✓ Aphasia ✓ CT PENDING 90 MIN WINDOW
+NIHSS SCREEN Score: 14 Severe Stroke R facial droop ✓ R arm weak ✓ Aphasia ✓ CT PENDING 60 MIN D2N TGT

 Mrs. Carmen Reyes, 67F — "She's talking strangely"

 Brought in by husband.
 Right facial droop.
 Right arm drift.
 Aphasia.
-Onset: 55 minutes ago. tPA window: 35 minutes remaining.
+Onset: 55 minutes ago — within the 4.5 h tPA window.
+Door-to-needle target: ≤60 min from arrival.

 ⏱ DOOR-TO-NEEDLE TARGET: <60 min

-⚠ STROKE ALERT ACTIVE — NIHSS 14 — LARGE VESSEL OCCLUSION SUSPECTED — tPA WINDOW: 35 MINUTES
+⚠ STROKE ALERT ACTIVE — NIHSS 14 — LARGE VESSEL OCCLUSION SUSPECTED — DOOR-TO-NEEDLE TARGET ≤60 MIN

 BP